RailonA/Twitter-bot/README.md

 ## Acknowledgments

-Thanks for the both parties involved in the development of this project.
+Thanks to both parties involved in the development of this project.